Marcel Déat: Early life and politics

 Marcel Déat was raised in a modest environment, which shared republican and patriotic values.
 After brilliant studies, he entered in 1914 the École Normale Supérieure (ENS) after having been the student of Alain, a philosopher who was active in the Radical Party and who would write a deeply anti-militarist book after World War I. The same year, Déat joined the SFIO.

 While he attended the ENS and worked to get a philosophy degree, World War I broke out.
 He joined the French Army and saw active duty, winning the Légion d'honneur and five bravery citations.
 By the war's end, Déat had achieved the rank of captain.
 Under the pseudonym of Taëd, he then published Cadavres et maximes, philosophie d'un revenant (approximately translated by "Corpses and Maxims, Philosophy of a Ghost"), in which he expressed his horror of trenches, strong pacifist views, as well as his fascination for collective discipline and war camaraderie.
 When the war ended in 1918, he finished his studies at the École Normale and passed his agrégation of philosophy, and oriented himself towards sociology under the direction of Célestin Bouglé, a friend of Alain and also member of the Radical Party.
 In the meanwhile, Déat taught philosophy in Reims.

 During the 1920 Tours Congress in which a majority of the SFIO decided to spin off to found the French Communist Party, Marcel Déat positioned himself at the right wing of the SFIO, taking part in the groupe de la Vie socialiste current, alongside Pierre Renaudel.

-Déat was elected municipal counsellor of Rheims in 1925, and then deputy for the Marne during a partial election in 1926.
+Déat was elected municipal counsellor of Reims in 1925, and then deputy for the Marne during a partial election in 1926.
 However, he lost his seat after the 1928 elections.
 In these times, Léon Blum, the leader of the SFIO, tried to favor youths in the party, and decided to name Déat secretary of the SFIO parliamentary group.
 After having been put in charge of the documentary center of the ENS by Célestin Bouglié, Déat now founded a documentary center for the SFIO deputies.